Azure-Samples/java-microservices-aca-lab/docs/05_lab_openai/05_openai.md

     {: .note }
     > You might need to implement some minor fixes in the AI-generated code.
 The most common fix involves modifying the following line in the ChatController.java file: `response.getResults().get(0).getOutput().getText()` --> `response.getResults().get(0).getOutput().getContent()`

-1. Run the new project locally.
+1. Now you'll run the new project locally.

     After a successful build, use your Visual Studio Code terminal to run the project.